 As she entered the arena, her face popped up on the screen, and the announcer shouted,

-"A crowd favorite—and last year's champion—Aura!"
+"A crowd favorite—and last tournament's champion—Aura!"

-The arena erupted.
+The arena erupted in excitement.

 "Her opponent—a fellow S-rank student—Shade!"